Knicks PG Derrick Rose misses game for unknown reason

 NEW YORK (AP) — Derrick Rose missed the New York Knicks’ loss to New Orleans on Monday night for reasons that remained unclear.

-The Knicks would not comment on Rose’s whereabouts or anything else about his absence, though center Joakim Noah said after the game that he had spoken to Rose and his longtime Chicago teammate was OK.
+The Knicks would not comment on Rose’s whereabouts or anything else about his absence, though center Joakim Noah said after the game that he had spoken to Rose, and his longtime Chicago teammate was OK.

 “Obviously, Derrick’s one of our better players and when he’s not here it’s tough, but just happy that everything is OK with him,” Noah said.